 - Pick up plans when notified after the plan review is complete and pay the permit fee outstanding balance.

 - Schedule inspections at the appropriate stages of the work.

-Fees and Charges for Building Permits are listed in detail in the City’s Consolidated Building Bylaw No. 1275-2003, (Schedule 2).
+Fees and Charges for Building Permits are listed in detail in the City’s Fees and Charges Bylaw, 2006, (Schedule "G").

 Fees and charges for building permits are dependent on a variety of factors including but not limited to type of project, location and services needed to complete the scope of work, it is not possible to provide a complete list of fees and charges prior to the review of the application.

 The City’s Building staff is available to assist you in figuring out just what kind of permits and fees you will need in order to complete your project in a timely and cost-effective manner.
 Applicants are advised to wait for staff to complete the review before determining final permit fees.

 You can also use our Building Permit Fee Estimator tool.

 In order to serve you better, and ensure all your questions are answered in a timely manner, the Building Department has designated specific times for phone consultation.
 Clients are served on a first-come first-serve basis

 - For questions regarding specific applications in progress - A Plan Reviewer is available for counter enquiries and phone calls to discuss your file between 8:30 am and 9:30 am and again between 3:30 pm and 4:30 pm, Monday to Friday.